TugboatQA/docs/content/starter-configs/examples/headless-wordpress-react.md

 `.tugboat/config.yml` in the git repository.
 Here's an example decoupled Drupal + Next.js configuration you can use as a starting point, with comments to explain what's going on:

 In this example, we assume that the frontend is located in a separate repo.
+In addition to this configuration, you will need to [use the Public SSH key that is on the Repository Settings page](/setting-up-tugboat/select-repo-settings/index.html#use-the-tugboat-ssh-key), and add that as a Deploy Key to the repository in GitHub/GitLab/Bitbucket.

 If the frontend and backend are in the same monorepo, but in separate directories, see also [Next.js + Drupal](/starter-configs/examples/nextjs.md).

 ```yaml